a-wallen/mac-precision-touchpad/README.md

 choco install mac-precision-touchpad
 ```

+## Frequently Asked Questions (FAQs)

+- Q: How can I adjust the scroll (trackpad) sensitivity.
+- A: Go to 'Settings > Bluetooth & devices > Touchpad' and adjust the 'Cursor speed' slider to match your preferences. [screenshot](https://github.com/imbushuo/mac-precision-touchpad/issues/503#issuecomment-1463429222)

 ## For developers

 - SPI/T2 version is kernel-mode driver, using KMDF Framework v1.23.
 Bluetooth driver uses KMDF Framework 1.15.
 Windows 10 Driver Development Kit Version 2004 or higher is required for development and testing.